 But, no, thank you.
 Too many notes, not enough color contrast realistically available in a quintet.

 Getting asked to play 6th trumpet on Pictures is like getting the call to play tuba on the New World Symphony

 If I have any quarrel with the Howarth version, it's that it tends to be top heavy - juicy parts for the 1st and 2nd player in every section with diminishing returns for the 3rd, 4th, 5th and 6th player.
 The brass band informed arranging style tends to favor the first chair.
 Nothing wrong with that, it's just not the way I want to write.
 It's also my impression that, once Gary decided to use this instrumentation, he was a sometimes stuck for what to do with all those voices.
 I don't mean that to be as critical as it sounds; I've often found myself in a quandary as to how to best use resources, and sometimes the 'extra' players are just going to be eye candy (well, at least the extra tuba player).

 In the early 90's, after gaining some experience writing for large brass ensemble, and wanting to make a more practical version, I started working on a version for double quintet working entirely from the piano score.
 I seem to recall finishing that project, but it never got played.
-After developing some Finale skills, I committed some of my work on the double quintet version to digital form and began revising it for 444.12 + 2 percussion.
+After developing some Finale skills, I committed some of my work on the double quintet version to digital form and began revising Pictures at an Exhibition 444.12 + 2 percussion.